keptn-contrib/job-executor-service/ARCHITECTURE.md

 When a certain Cloud Event is emitted by Keptn, Job-Executor will create a new Kubernetes job within the same Kubernetes cluster, with the details configured in `job/config.yaml`.
-This job will consist of an `initcontainer`, which is supposed to fetch files from the projects config git repo (served by Keptns `configuration-service`), and the actual container based on the `image` defined in `job/config.yaml`, where a `command` is executed.
+This job will consist of an `initcontainer`, which is supposed to fetch files from the project's config git repo (served by Keptns `configuration-service`), and the actual container based on the `image` defined in `job/config.yaml`, where a `command` is executed.

 ## Example Configuration